oblinger/HookAnchorApp/DOCS/DocMac/DocMac.md

 other ideas in this thread:
  [https://apple.stackexchange.com/questions/159548/prevent-auto-pairing-for-certain-devices-bluetooth](https://apple.stackexchange.com/questions/159548/prevent-auto-pairing-for-certain-devices-bluetooth)

-### - MESSAGES not always being received
+### - xx MESSAGES (SMS) not always being received

-Fixes messages so that all sent messages are recieved on Laptop iMessages
+Fixes messages so that all sent messages are received on Laptop iMessages

+- On I-phone:  Settings -> Messages -> Text Message Forwarding (Ensure relevant mac device is listed)

 - On Laptop
   command-# messages